Inspection process for Category III Personal Protective Equipment

 An adequate sample of PPE shall be taken and examined by the Body – the appropriate tests defined in the harmonized standards – to check the conformity of PPE.

-The checks must be carried out at a minimum of one per year, starting from the date of the EC-type examination certificate issue until the end of validity.
+The checks must be carried out at a minimum of one per year, starting from the date of the EU-type examination certificate issue until the end of validity.

 If the results of the checks are satisfactory, the Notified Body concludes that the manufactured PPE is in conformity.